 The question that all exercise bike rider has is, “How many calories can I burn by pedaling the bicycle?”
 I believe it is determined by your fitness goals as well as your cycling speed.
 The bike delivers an effective cardiovascular workout that keeps your heart beating and burns excess fat to assist in weight loss.

 - Thirty minutes of biking will burn around 260 calories if you carry 155 pounds.
 However, intense activity burns about 391 calories.
-You can lose 1 pound per every 3.5 extra calories.
+You can lose 1 pound for every 3.5 extra calories.
 Therefore, one hour of modest bike exercise every day.

 - If you follow it regularly, you will lose one pound every week.
 One could believe that if you ride slowly, you will not obtain a good result, yet cycling at an average speed will assist you to lose weight.